 Skip to main content

 A Joomla website that is not properly maintained is potentially vulnerable and can become a target of a hacker.
-I've come across several hacked websites over the past few years and none are the same.
-So there is also no 1 solution, but if you follow these steps, you are most likely to be able to recover your website (for the most part).
+Over the past few years, I have come across several hacked websites and none are the same.
+So there is also no 1 solution, but if you follow these steps, you are most likely to still be able to restore your website (for the most part).

 How do you find out your website has been hacked?

-Sometimes you see it immediately, when you open your website a message appears from the hacker.
+Sometimes you see it immediately, when you open your website a message from the hacker appears.

-Sometimes they operate invisibly, your website continues to function and you don't really notice anything.
+Sometimes they operate invisibly, your website continues to function and you don't actually notice anything.
 Meanwhile, the hacker places various files and scripts on the website that can be used to send malware (such as viruses) or spam, for example.
-At some point it is discovered by Google and they will block your website.
+At some point, it will be discovered by Google and they will block your website.

 Gerapporteerde Aanvalsite

-The report of your website can be found at: http://www.google.com/safebrowsing/diagnostic?site=jouwdomeinnaam.nl (replace the last part with your own domain name)
+The report for your website can be found at: http://www.google.com/safebrowsing/diagnostic?site=jouwdomeinnaam.nl (replace the last part with your own domain name)

 How can you clean up your website?

-It is important that you take your time!
-Do not start deleting files in a panic, because this could make recovery impossible.
+The important thing is to take your time!
+Don't start deleting files in a panic, because this could make recovery impossible.

 1) What is the cause of a hacked website?